mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > **RFC Editor's note:** Please remove this section prior to publication of a
 > final version of this document.

-RTP over QUIC uses the token "rtp-mux-quic" to identify itself in ALPN.
+RoQ uses the token "rtp-mux-quic" to identify itself in ALPN.

 Only implementations of the final, published RFC can identify themselves as "rtp-mux-quic".
 Until such an RFC exists, implementations MUST NOT identify